azmainadel/azmainadel.github.io/_posts/2020-07-07-sfc-certification.md

 - 60 minutes duration
 - Online unproctored exam

 If I had to rate how tough the exam was, I would give it 4/10.
+In other words, easy!

 But, please do not attempt the exam without studying.
 Actually this study beforehand will benefit you the most as knowing and understanding Scrum will help in the long run.

 #### Certificate